 Law authorising the opening of joint account promulgated on December 19, 1961: Banks may open for their clients a joint account which operates upon the single signature of one of the holders of the said account.
 In case of death of one of the holders of the joint account, the one or several joint holders dispose of the said account freely.

 The Code of money and credit promulgated by decree n°13513 of 8/1/1963: This law is the main regulation of banking and financial system.
-It cover the regulation of money, the Central bank role, and functions, the banks activities in addition to the activities of the professions linked up to the banking profession.
+It covers the regulation of money, the Central Bank of Lebanon's role, and functions, the banks activities in addition to the activities of the professions linked up to the banking profession.

 Special Regulations Covering Defaulting Banks: Law n°2/67, decree n°7739/67, Legislative Decree n°8/67, law promulgated by decree n°1663/1979, law n°110/1991, law n°628/2004.